pranaboy72/Yonsei-Rehabilitation-Hospital-code/README.md

 # Electro Magnet
 We made a module that can control any joysticks with electro-magnet.
 It controls joystick by pressing buttons

+# Posture
+copy & paste mediapipe in the same file, use pyinstaller to make an exe file if mediapipe error pops out, refer to https://stackoverflow.com/questions/67887088/issues-compiling-mediapipe-with-pyinstaller-on-macos